Biggio’s homer sends Blue Jays to 7-3 win over Royals

 KANSAS CITY, Mo.
-(AP) — Cavan Biggio hit the go-ahead homer in the eighth inning, Randal Grichuk and Teoscar Hernandez also went deep, and the Toronto Blue Jays rallied past the Kansas City Royals 7-3 on Monday night.

-Top prospect Bo Bichette singled in the first at-bat of his big league career, and the Blue Jays got a strong spot start from Thomas Pannone in the opener of a 10-game trip.
+(AP) — Bo Bichette rapped a clean single in the first at-bat of his big league career, and then was greeted by his parents after the Toronto Blue Jays rolled to a 7-3 win over the Kansas City Royals on Monday night.

 Tim Mayza (1-1) earned the victory with a scoreless inning of relief.

-Brad Keller (7-10) let just three balls out of the infield until Hernandez’s tying home run in the fifth inning.
+The Royals’ Brad Keller (7-10) let just three balls out of the infield until Teoscar Hernandez’s tying home run in the fifth inning.
 The right-hander went on to allow three homers in a game for the first time in his career, and four runs total in seven-plus innings.

-Pannone, who was recalled from Triple-A Buffalo before the game, gave the Blue Jays six competitive innings.
-The left-hander allowed three runs and five hits.
+“I felt in control the whole time.
+Even minus those three pitches, I felt pretty good.
+Just mistakes got me,” Keller said.
+“It’s really frustrating, especially when it costs you the game.”

 The Royals didn’t get a hit off Pannone until Cam Gallagher’s one-out double off the top of the wall in left in the third.
 Whit Merrifield followed with a single to give Kansas City the lead.